JessicaBlau/Ratelimiter/README.md

 ## Features

-- Single endpoint `/limit` for rate limiting.
+- Endpoint `/limit` for rate limiting.
+- Endpoint `/custom` for custom limiting.
 - Supports multiple clients, each with its own unique ID.
 - Configuration file to define the request limit for each client.
 - Requests are rate-limited and reset every second.